tanzirmehedi/empiDySec/README.md

 <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" width="100%">

-## How to Run the Project (using edysec_runner.py)
+## How to Run the Project in GitHub Dev Environment or Local PC (using edysec_runner.py)

 This repository includes `edysec_runner.py`, a Python utility to help you **check the project structure**, **set up the environment**, and **run all Jupyter notebooks (`.ipynb`)** across folders and subfolders in the correct order.

-It is designed for only the eDySec project.
+To run this project in **GitHub Codespaces / GitHub Dev**, open the repository in GitHub Dev by replacing `.com` with `.dev` in the URL: https://github.dev/tanzirmehedi/eDySec/

+Once the environment is opened, launch the terminal and run the required setup and execution commands provided in the project.

+###  Important Note
+Before executing the pipeline, please ensure that all **dataset paths and locations** are correctly configured according to your environment.
+Incorrect dataset paths may result in runtime errors or missing data issues.

 ---